dontrellkwilson-cyber/Enterprise-Active-Directory-Security-Operations-Lab/README.md

 <b>`Lab Overview:`</b>

-This step prepares the server for domain controller deployment by renaming the server, configuring network adapters, and setting a static IP address.
-A static IP keeps the address stable instead of changing after lease renewal.
-This setup supports Active Directory, DNS, and DHCP, and maintains reliable network communication across the environment.
+This lab focuses on building a functional Active Directory environment by configuring two Domain Controllers (DC01 and DC02) within an isolated network.
+Core services, including AD DS, DNS, and DHCP, were installed and configured, with DC01 acting as the primary controller and DC02 providing redundancy through replication.
+The setup was validated by verifying DNS resolution, Active Directory functionality, and successful replication between domain controllers.

 <h3 align="center">Server Setup & Domain Controller Configuration:</h3>